Meet the 2022-23

 Neighbors Together is executed in three distinct phases:

-Dating back to its creation in 2008, CLI events have been held in New Orleans, LA; San Jose and Sacramento, CA; Milwaukee, WI; Kansas City, MO; Orlando, FL; Cincinnati, OH; Louisville, KY, and Chicago, IL.
+Dating back to its creation in 2008, CLI events have been held in New Orleans, LA; San Jose and Sacramento, CA; Milwaukee, WI; Kansas City, MO; Orlando, FL; Cincinnati, OH; Louisville, KY; Chicago, IL; and San Francisco, CA.

 Creating Change - After participating in Neighbors Together for nearly a year, team members move forward with the information and resources they’ve gained in the process to address their neighborhood concerns.
 Most team members return to attend the annual training events to further their understanding of issues and skill development.